sagar-patil-here/Foodie---Best-Restaurants-/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Your Name - Initial work

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape this project
-- Special thanks to the GSAP team for the amazing animation library
-- Inspired by the love for food and technology

----